snesic/ARTEMIS/README.md

 your reticulate settings, system and environment, you may need to run the following commands before loading the package:

-    #reticulate::py_install("numpy")
+    reticulate::py_install("numpy")
-    #reticulate::py_install("pandas")
+    reticulate::py_install("pandas")

-If you do not presently have reticulate or python3.11 installed you may first need to run the following commands to ensure that reticulate can access a valid python install on your system:
+If you do not presently have reticulate or python3.12 installed you may first need to run the following commands to ensure that reticulate can access a valid python install on your system: